MSN and PMC Admission Requirements

 - If you have earned a BA or BS in a discipline other than Nursing, you must have successfully completed 11 hours of natural science including courses in Microbiology, Human Anatomy, and Human Physiology; Statistics; Nutrition and Developmental Psychology.
 The human anatomy, human physiology and microbiology courses must have been taken within 5 years of application.

-- If you are currently enrolled in a BA or BS program, you must be in the final year of your program and have successfully completed or plan to complete prior to enrollment the following courses: 11 hours of natural science including Microbiology, Human Anatomy, and Human Physiology; 3 hours of Statistics; Nutrition and Developmental Psychology.
-The human anatomy, human physiology and microbiology courses must have been taken within 5 years of application.
+- If you are currently enrolled in a BA or BS program in a field other than nursing, you must be in the final year of your program and have successfully completed or plan to complete prior to enrollment the following courses: 11 hours of natural science including Microbiology, Human Anatomy, and Human Physiology; 3 hours of Statistics; Nutrition and Developmental Psychology.
+The human anatomy, human physiology and microbiology courses must have been taken within 5 years of application.<

-- RN applicants must be eligible to practice in the state where they will be completing their clinical practica and/or preceptorship.
-Non-RN applicants must meet the eligibility requirements for nursing licensure.
-All applicants must meet the competencies necessary for the professional practice of nursing.
+- All applicants must meet the competencies necessary for the professional practice of nursing.
+RN applicants must be eligible to practice in the state where they will be completing their clinical practica and/or preceptorship.
+Non-RN applicants must meet the eligibility requirements for nursing licensure in Tennessee.
+For more information on licensure, visit the Tennessee Department of Health website at: www.state.tn.us/health.